Leave It

 Phase 1 - Acquisition (Learning and Luring)

-Start with a treat covered in your hand and put it near your dog.
-They should be interested and trying to get it.
+Start with a Treat in Your Hand: Hold a treat in your hand, fist closed and place it near your dog.
+They should show interest and try to get it.

 Phase 2 - Automatic (Motivation)